romenrg/evergreen-skills-developers/README.md

 # Evergreen Skills for Software Developers
 List of evergreen skills that should serve as a fair assessment of software developers / engineers; as opposed to framework trends.

+This is a work in progress and any contributions are welcome.
+Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).

 ## Technical Skills